10 Halloween Activities To Try In Edinburgh

 - Where? - St Colme Street, New Town | Learn More.

 There's nothing like an escape room experience to test the wits and camaraderie of a group of friends, and Edinburgh certainly isn't short of such attractions.
 The one that caught our eye was 'Escape Edinburgh' on St Colme Street.
-At least three of its games would perfectly suit a fun Halloween night out: Darker Side of Edinburgh, Area 51 and Contagion.
+At least three of its games would perfectly suit a fun Halloween night out: The Magic Emporium, Carnival of Curiosities and 8 Years Later.

 Try an Edinburgh Escape Room this Halloween.